 What’s a smart hub?

-A smart home hub is basically what it sounds like: The central, organizing point of your Wi-Fi network.
-Think of it as the home network’s HQ.
+A smart home hub is basically what it sounds like: the command station or organizing point of your smart home.
+Think of it as the Wi-Fi network’s HQ.
 You have all these devices that are connected to the internet, but they need to get their commands from somewhere.
-Your smart home hub gets them sending and receiving the same messages, and allows you to control them simultaneously — typically via a smartphone or tablet app.
+Your smart home hub gets them sending and receiving the same messages and allows you to control them simultaneously — typically via a smartphone or tablet app.

 There are also hubs like the Samsung SmartThings or the Aeotec Smart Home Hub that are dedicated to the connectivity task, rather than having another purpose like serving as a speaker.
 While they aren’t routers — the hub itself will have to connect to your home’s Wi-Fi — they act similarly to one designed specifically for smart home devices.

-But if your smart hub isn’t a more universal gateway — or you don’t have a smart hub at all — you might need one when you get a new Internet of Things (IoT) toy, depending on what wireless language it speaks.
+But if your smart hub isn’t a universal or smart gateway — or you don’t have a smart hub at all — you might need one when you get a new Internet of Things (IoT) toy, depending on what wireless language it speaks.

-If the gateway is to get all of your smart devices speaking the same language, the bridge is what allows you to talk to it.
-While some smart home devices can connect directly to your home’s Wi-Fi networks, some cannot because they use a low-power wireless communication protocol.
+If the gateway serves to get all of your smart devices speaking the same language, the bridge is what allows you to talk to them.
+While some smart home devices and appliances can connect directly to your home’s Wi-Fi network, some cannot because they use a low-power wireless communication protocol.
 If you want to communicate with them via your home network, you need a bridge to make that connection.

-A bridge often comes into play when you buy a particular type of Internet of Things item, like smart window blinds or shades.
-To be able to program them, you need to use the manufacturer’s proprietary software; and you may need a bridge for it to communicate with your Wi-Fi network.
+A bridge often comes into play when you buy a particular type of IoT item, like smart window blinds or shades.
+To be able to program them, you need to use the manufacturer’s proprietary software, and you may need a bridge for it to communicate with your Wi-Fi network.
 Some devices or systems come with their own branded bridges.

 While the smart home is still relatively new, the technology has advanced quickly.
-Smart appliance and device makers have largely coalesced around just a couple of wireless protocols, and most new smart hubs are able to do the work of a bridge and a gateway all in one.
+Smart appliance and device makers have largely coalesced around just a couple of wireless protocols, and most new smart hubs can do the work of a bridge and a gateway all in one.

 For their part, manufacturers have recognized that most people buy different products from different brands and it’s best to make sure they all can communicate with one another — and be set up smoothly.
 Many smart home devices and appliances are compatible with most of the major smart home hub brands, like Amazon, Apple and Google.

-So, when setting up your smart home, it’s often best to start with the hub – assuming you already have a modem and router in place (which is necessary for an internet connection).
+When setting up your smart home, it’s often best to start with the hub – assuming you already have a modem and router in place (which is necessary for an internet connection).
 Pick the hub brand that you are most comfortable or familiar with.
 If you already have a bunch of Apple products, an Apple HomePod might fit best.
 If you’re using Alexa smart speakers, then you may want to make Amazon’s Echo your hub.
 If you own Google Nest products, consider a Nest home hub smart display.

 Bear in mind though, that nothing is one size fits all.
 Older systems and devices especially might have trouble playing with a new hub.
-In that case, you may need to consider both a bridge and a gateway — if you want control of it to be centralized.
+In that case, you may need to consider both a bridge and a gateway — if you want control of the device to be centralized.

-Still, there are some new products that require proprietary technology in order to connect everything.
-So you’ll need to buy the manufacturer’s bridge, even if you already have a smart hub and/or a gateway.
-And of course, you’d need to buy it or a gateway if you don’t already have a smart hub installed in your home.
+Still, some new products (like automated window treatments) require proprietary technology to connect everything.
+In that case, you’ll need to buy the manufacturer’s bridge, even if you already have a smart hub and/or a gateway.
+And of course, you’d need to buy it or a gateway if you don’t have a smart hub.